Leaving a toxic partner.

 - Get support, friends, family, police, online groups, domestic violence agencies.
-There is people who’ve lived it made it out, Understand and want to help best they can.
+There are people who’ve lived it, made it out, Understand and want to help best they can.

-- Get a copy of car and house keys stored where the abuser doesn’t know.
+- Get a copy of the car and house keys stored where the abuser doesn’t know.

-- Try to safely gather only sentimental items and only if a safe way to do so.
+- Try to gather only sentimental items safely, and only if there is a safe way to do so.